sahil87/blog2020/source/_posts/2018/keep-docker-running.md

 description: Commands to keep dockers running
 ---

-Many we times we want dockers to keep running when started, either through `docker-compose` or `kubernetes`
+Many times we need dockers containers to keep running after they are started started either by using a `docker run / docker exec / docker-compose` command or while running as a `kubernetes` pod.

 <!--more-->